omfsdata/data/about.md

 2. **SDN match analysis** — an exploratory analysis of seven years (2020-2026) of self-reported match results scraped from Student Doctor Network forums (dataset is included)

 ## Who am I?

 I'm just an ordinary OMFS-applicant spouse that has heard way too much about OMFS programs in the last few years 🙂 I am a scientist by trade, so I love a good data analysis.
 Please leave any feedback for what other kinds of analyses you'd like to see!
-Please remember that I am limited to what I can scrape off SDN.
+Please remember that I am limited to what I can scrape off SDN (though if you have suggestions for better data, please let me know!)

 Good luck to everyone applying!

--- OMFS spouse